Applying

 How do I organise my accommodation?

 The colleges are able to house many of their full-time graduate students, either in the colleges themselves or in graduate hostels or purpose-built flats.
 However, few colleges can house all their student members.
-You may prefer to find your own living accommodation independently of the college, or may have to do so; this can be the case if you come to Cambridge with a partner or children as there is only limited college accommodation for couples and families.
-If your college is unable to provide accommodation for you, you can get help from the Accommodation Service and the Graduate Union.
+You may prefer to find your own living accommodation independently of the college, or may have to do so.
+This can be the case if you come to Cambridge with a partner or children as there is only limited college accommodation for couples and families.
+If your college is unable to provide accommodation for you, you can get help from the Accommodation Service and the Student's Union.
 The Accommodation Service is responsible for letting 360 University-owned properties.
 These are a mixture of furnished and unfurnished one-, two- and three- bedroom flats and houses located at different sites across the city.
 Demand for these is high and priority is given to those who are new to Cambridge.

 Can I leave Cambridge during the academic year?